Water privatisation in England and Wales: Background

 These regional water authorities took over the supply of water from 165 of the 198 statutory water-supply undertakings, entities that included 64 local authorities, 101 joint water boards of groups of local authorities acting as separate legal entities.
 The 33 private companies were left in place.
-Sewerage and sewage disposal had been dealt with by more than 1,300 country borough and county district councils.
-Daniel A. Okun, an environmental engineer and internationally renowned figure in the field of water supply and water resources management, regarded the RWAs as "pioneers of their era."
-This "trailblazing" concept of a single authority, based on a river basin or watershed, being responsible for water extraction, water supply, sewage treatment and environmental pollution prevention, led to "considerable efficiency gains."
+Sewerage and sewage disposal had been dealt with by more than 1,300 county borough and district councils.
+Daniel A. Okun, an environmental engineer and internationally renowned figure in the field of water supply and water resources management, regarded the RWAs as "pioneers of their era".
+This "trailblazing" concept of a single authority, based on a river basin or watershed, being responsible for water extraction, water supply, sewage treatment and environmental pollution prevention, led to "considerable efficiency gains".
 Despite these efficiency gains, the RWAs were hampered by chronic underfunding and lack of investment from central government.
 Underinvestment in infrastructure combined with sustained water pollution by industry contributed to a continued decline of both river and tap water quality.

 By 1980, investment in the water sector was just one-third of what it had been in 1970.
-Margaret Thatcher's Conservative government, which had been elected in 1979, had curtailed the RWAs ability to borrow money they deemed necessary for capital projects.
+Margaret Thatcher's Conservative government, which had been elected in 1979, had curtailed the RWAs' ability to borrow money they deemed necessary for capital projects.
 Daniel Okun said: "Before, they could borrow money everywhere easily.
 They could get money at very good rates.
 Restrictions on external borrowing prevented the [RWAs] from getting capital.
 They were considered ineffective because they could not borrow money.
 Thatcher prevented them from borrowing and then blamed them for not building."
 When the European Union introduced stricter legislation on river, bathing, coastal, and drinking water quality, the sector was in no position to meet the expenditure requirements and the UK was prosecuted for noncompliance.
 Estimates of the capital expenditure required to achieve EU standards and meet the existing backlog in infrastructure maintenance ranged from £24 to £30 billion.

 Process

 The Conservative government of the day had originally proposed water privatisation in 1984 and again in 1986, but strong public feeling against the proposals led to plans being shelved to prevent the issue influencing the 1987 general election.
-Having won the election, the privatisation plan was "resurrected and implemented rapidly."
+Having won the election, the privatisation plan was "resurrected and implemented rapidly".

 The newly created, privately owned, water and sewerage companies (WSCs) paid £7.6 billion for the regional water authorities.
 At the same time, the government assumed responsibility for the sector's total debts amounting to £5 billion and granted the WSCs a further £1.5 billion—a so-called "green dowry"—of public funds.

 The ten privatised regional water authorities were: